Macker85/finding-football/README.md

     - Footer - Done in co-ordination with the 'Love Running' project steps
     - Footer - https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/ - helped to fix bug
     - Form - https://www.w3schools.com/html/html_forms.asp - Layout guidelines used

+## Acknowledgements
+I would like to take the opportunity to thank:
+- The lovely and helpful people on the Code Institute Slack page for peer review and support
+- My mentor Jack Wachira for his guidance and direction
+- My wife Ciara that has been an amazing support during my return to education